panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ## 2. Record with union key

+As seen above, `Record<string, number>` permits any key names in the object.
+But quite often you need to annotate objects with a fixed set of keys.

 The record type accepts a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) as a key, which is useful to limit the keys an object can have.
 A [union of string literals](https://mariusschulz.com/blog/string-literal-types-in-typescript#string-literal-types-and-union-types) is a  common way to define the key type:

 ```ts
 type Keys = 'key1' | 'key2' | 'keyN'